 My common approach to such situations is to provide students with an option to learn from their own mistakes (for better overall learning and better final results).
 Thus, students still have an option to eat as before, but they need to monitor the effects (of overeating).
 Some students chose this option to eat as before, while others simply follow their natural body desires (when, what, and how much to eat).

-The situation can be very different in those students who devote 2+ hours per day to breathing retraining.
+The situation can be very different for those students who devote 2+ hours per day to breathing retraining.
 Some of these overweight students may not eat for days when practicing a lot of breathwork (e.g., 2+ hours of daily breathing exercises, with at least 50% of sessions with devices).
-Other diligent students may have only 200-300 kCal (kilo calories) per day.
-I.e., due to intensive breathing reetraining, they eat several times less calories than they spend and feel totally fine.
-What is going on with metabolism of these students?
+Other diligent students may have only 200-300 kCal (kilocalories) per day.
+I.e., due to intensive breathing retraining, they eat several times fewer calories than they spend and feel totally fine.
+What is going on with the metabolism of these students?
 What is the source of their energy?

 Metabolic changes due to intensive breathing retraining

 The explanation that I read many years ago in some Russian sources was the following.
 With higher CO2 levels in the arterial blood (and body cells), the permeability of membranes of fat cells changes.
 In the past, due to hyperventilation and low body CO2, glucose, with the help of insulin, was driven inside fat cells making most people overweight naturally (simply due to their overbreathing).
 With breathing retraining and higher CPs, this process is reversed.
 Now fats cells are able to release their stored substances making breathing students energetic and having less hunger.

 This process is relatively slow for those who practice for about 40-60 min per day.
 Having 2+ hours of daily breathwork usually dramatically intensifies weight loss.